-The Community Foundation has set up the Fund with and initial £200,000 contribution.
-We are delighted that Newcastle Building Society has become a founding partner in the fund with a donation of £100,000.
-Information about other supporters who wish their details to be shared will be shown at the bottom of this page or on our JustGiving page.
+The Community Foundation set up the Fund with and initial £200,000 contribution.
+Newcastle Building Society has become a founding partner in the fund with a donation of £100,000.
+Virgin Money Foundation and the Sir James Knott Trust have also supported us with donations of £100,000 each.
+Information about other supporters who wish their details to be shared is below and on our JustGiving page.

 You may also be able to apply for help from other funders.
 Information about where to go for help with funding is here www.communityfoundation.org.uk/apply/help-and-support/

-The Fund will support charities and community organisations in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
+The funds will support charities and community organisations based and operating in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
 If you want to support communities elsewhere in the UK or internationally, there is the National Emergencies Trust or the World Health Organisation appeal www.cafonline.org/home/covid-19-fund.
 You may wish to contact your local community foundation to see if there are similar funds in your area www.ukcommunityfoundations.org/our-network

 The National Emergencies Trust has launched a UK-wide fundraising appeal in partnership with the British Red Cross to support local charities.
 Some of the money raised will be allocated to us to award in grants in Tyne & Wear and Northumberland.
-We will run that alongside our Fund.
-We do not yet have further details but recommend you keep an eye on our website as we'll publish more information when we have it.
+We are running that alongside our own Coronavirus Response and Recovery Fund.